This form is to collect information to help plan for your stay in hotel quarantine.

 Anyone who is not feeling well will be checked and taken to the health hotel, where treatment can be provided.
 A health hotel is a quarantine hotel with additional medical support on-site.

-If you have symptoms of coronavirus (COVID-19) you will be transferred to a health hotel or hospital if it is medically required.
+If you have symptoms of COVID-19 you will be transferred to a health hotel or hospital if it is medically required.

-If you are travelling with someone who may have coronavirus (COVID-19) you will be assessed as a close contact and transferred to a health hotel for your quarantine period.
+If you are travelling with someone who may have COVID-19 you will be assessed as a close contact and transferred to a health hotel for your quarantine period.

 At your accommodation, you will receive appropriate medical care.